 She’s the superhero.
 Prostitutes have an incredible strength.
 Not just when they are working but to have the ability to block out the noise around the clock.
 The noise from others and the noise within… that’s strength.
 Pure strength.

 Everyone has something to sell.
-What’s the difference between selling your mind or selling your body?
-Isn’t it just selling time?
-Time is the thing that everyone sells… No one is better than anyone else.
+What’s the difference between selling your mind and selling your body?
+Isn’t it just selling pieces of you?
+Time is easily sold… No one is better than anyone else.
 Everyone is a prostitute.
+In some reguard…

 #MorningRamble #WhyIWrite #MentalWellness #Prostitution #Strength #NonConventionalHeroes #Humanity #NaNoWriMo